-The Oregon Coast Aquarium requested \$5,000 in funding to support to help purchase two Dive propulsion vehicles to support their research work in Oregon's offshore environment.
-The Oregon Coast Aquarium replied this request is not schedule sensitive so the committee will vote on it at the December meeting.
+The Oregon Coast Aquarium requested \$5,000 in funding to purchase two Dive propulsion vehicles that support their research work in Oregon's offshore environment.
+A motion was made and seconded to approve this request from the Pacific Seafoods fund.
+The motion passed with unanimous voice vote.